-- 1. Surveys are conducted either with by an individual making and recording the observations or as a team of two.
-If working in a team, only one technician shall provide the field observations and the second technician shall record the data. - 2.
-Walk or boat around the site within the permitted boundaries and conduct vegetation cover and composition observations at specified transect locations. - 3.
-Record human activities that are present in the riparian and adjacent areas. - 4.
-Conduct lake, river, or stream bank observations. - 5.
-At stream sites, collect canopy density measurements using a densiometer.
+- 1. Walk or boat around the site within the permitted boundaries and conduct vegetation cover and composition observations at specified transect locations. - 2.
+Record human activities that are present in the riparian and adjacent areas. - 3.
+Conduct lake, river, or stream bank observations. - 4.
+At stream sites, collect canopy density measurements using a densiometer. - 5.
+Collect a representative photo of the riparian habitat